ibm-cloud-docs/Registry/container-registry-cli.md

 ```
 {: pre}

-Copy the image `us.icr.io/birds/bluebird:peck` to the `animals` namespace, which you can access, by entering `us.icr.io/birds/bluebird:peck` as the source image and `us.icr.io/animals/dog:bark` as the target image.
+Copy the `us.icr.io/birds/bluebird:peck` image another namespace that you have access to, in this example the `animals` namespace, by entering `us.icr.io/birds/bluebird:peck` as the source image and `us.icr.io/animals/dog:bark` as the target image.

 ```sh
 ibmcloud cr image-tag us.icr.io/birds/bluebird:peck us.icr.io/animals/dog:bark